Jagdish Narayan

 Jagdish Narayan is an Indian-born American engineer.
-Since 2001, he has served as the John C. C. Fan Family Distinguished Chair Professor in the Materials Science and Engineering Department at North Carolina State University.
-He is also the distinguished visiting scientist at Oak Ridge National Laboratory.
-Narayan has published above 500 high-impact journal articles, with his discoveries covered in over 40 US and international patents.
-His body of work can be segregated into highly nonequilibrium laser processing of novel nanomaterials, including Q-carbon, Q-BN, diamond and c-BN related materials.
-These research articles have received over 31,000 Google Citations with h-index >85.
-Narayan and his students discovered Q-carbon as the new allotrope, thereby finding a new route to fabricate diamond and related materials in ambient conditions, resulting in properties and applications ranging from high-temperature superconductivity in boron-doped Q-carbon to hardness than diamond in Q-carbon to enhanced field-emission in Q-carbon to nitrogen-doped nanodiamonds for quantum computing, nanosensing and solid-state devices.
+Since 2001, he has been the John C. C. Fan Family Distinguished Chair Professor in the Materials Science and Engineering Department at North Carolina State University.
+Narayan has co-authored over 500 publications and is listed as a co-inventor on over 40 US and international patents.
+He has conducted research on non-equilibrium laser processing of novel nanomaterials, including Q-carbon, Q-BN, diamond and c-BN related materials.

 Early life and education

-Jagdish Narayan came to the United States in 1969 from India.
-After completion of his bachelor's degree (with Distinction and Honors) from IIT Kanpur, India, he joined UC Berkeley in 1969 and finished his MS (1970) and PhD (1971) in materials science and engineering in two years.
-His doctoral thesis led to the publication of a dozen papers on defects and diffusion phenomena in archival journals.
-His minors at Berkeley were physics, electrical and computer engineering.
-Narayan has continued his research at the interfaces of these disciplines of materials science, physics, electrical and computer engineering.
+Narayan moved to the United States in 1969 from India.
+After completion of his bachelor's degree (with distinction and honors) from IIT Kanpur, India, he joined UC Berkeley in 1969 and completed his MS (1970) and PhD (1971) in materials science and engineering.

 Professional career

-After finishing his PhD at the University of California, Berkeley, Narayan was appointed as research metallurgist at the Lawrence Berkeley National Laboratory from 1971 to 1972.
-He later moved to the Solid State Division at Oak Ridge National Laboratory, where he served as a senior scientist and group leader of the Thin Films and Electron Microscopy Group (1972–84).
+After finishing his PhD, Narayan served as a research metallurgist at the Lawrence Berkeley National Laboratory from 1971 to 1972.
+He later joined Oak Ridge National Laboratory, where he retired as a senior scientist and group leader of the Thin Films and Electron Microscopy Group (1972–84).
 In 1984, he joined the North Carolina State University as NC Microelectronics Professor and director of the Microelectronics Center of North Carolina.
-His multi-faceted approach and contributions to research and teaching led to his appointment as a Distinguished University Professor in 1989.
+He was appointed as a Distinguished University Professor in 1989.
 In 2001, he was appointed as the John C. Fan Distinguished Chair Professor.
-He also served as director of the Division of Materials Research (DMR) of US National Foundation (1990–92).
-Under his leadership, National Science Foundation launched a highly successful Presidential Initiative on Advanced Materials and Processing, which led to him receiving NSF's Distinguished Service Award.
-He has mentored over 80 PhDs, who are highly successful in the field of synthesis and processing of novel nanomaterials, atomic- and nanoscale materials characterization, structure-property correlations, modeling and devices.
+He was also the director of the Division of Materials Research (DMR) of US National Foundation (1990–92).
+He received the NSF's Distinguished Service Award.